 According to the sleeve notes Fred Finn’s Reel/Sailing into Walpole’s Marsh” are reels learnt from a northern Irish trio Deirdre Shannon (fiddle), Brian Bailey (flute) and Trevor Stewart (uilleann pipes).
 Bonny Woodhall is Irvine’s interpretation of Scottish folk song Bonny Woodha, the poignant story of a miner who must leave his true love, Annie, to fight in the king’s war.

-The anti-war theme steps up in the next song Arthur McBride and the Sergeant, an Irish anti-recruiting song that dates back to 1840 and one which Irvine had early recorded with Planxty.
-However Brady makes it his own with this stirring rendition.
-The Jolly Soldier, continues the martial theme, Brady singing of the love-lorn soldier, a variation of an old English ballad Earl Brand but without its grim death tally.
+The anti-war theme steps up in the next song Arthur McBride and the Sergeant, an Irish anti-recruiting song from 1840 which Irvine had earlier recorded with Planxty.
+Brady makes it his own with this stirring rendition.
+The Jolly Soldier continues the martial theme, Brady singing of the love-lorn soldier, a variation of an old English ballad Earl Brand but without its grim death tally.
 “Don’t despise a soldier just because he poor / He’s as happy on the battlefield as at the barrack door.”

 Autumn Gold is Irvine’s song about his experiences in Eastern Europe.
 The sadness of departure and the changing seasons are reflected in the lyrics.
 “Time to leave my friends behind / I leave this town with you on my mind / The dead leaves are burning, the year is decaying / Winter returning, no use in delaying.”